 - If you’re using a variable voltage vape pen, you may want to experiment with your settings a bit.
 In our tests, 3.8 – 4.0 volts (or 10 – 12 watts) works well without any oil discoloration or flavor issues.

-- Many concentrates on the market have undergone a process to remove lipids and waxes called winterization.
-There are other methods to extract lipids and waxes but winterization dissolves the oil into a solvent at subzero temperatures to pluck out those undesirables.
+- Many concentrates on the market have undergone a process that removes lipids and waxes called winterization.
+There are other methods to extract lipids and waxes but winterization dissolves the oil into a solvent at subzero temperatures to pluck out undesirable components.
 Products that have not been winterized are more prone to experience the discoloration issue with CCELL cartridges.
 Of course, a CCELL can still handle concentrates that have not been winterized, but if you’re experiencing this issue, it’s worth looking into whether your oil was winterized.

 - CCELL coils and cartridges were designed to work with thick oils so you may want to examine the viscosity of your wax if none of the above seems to be the problem.
 Oils that are too thin can run into this issue, so you may want to try some thicker oils or distillates the next time you hit up the dispensary or, if you’re making your own, err on the thicker side.
 If you’re already using an oil with thick viscosity, your CCELL coil may be clogged and need a bit of cleaning.

-- Are you simply hitting your vape too hard?
-You may not be accustomed to the airflow of CCELLs if you’re used to standard vaping technology, but CCELLs typically respond better to slow, consistent draws.
+- You may be hitting your vape too “hard.”
+If you’re not accustomed to the airflow of CCELLs you’re used to standard vaping technology, CCELLs work a bit differently than other cartridges.
+CCELLs typically respond better to slow, consistent draws.
 Intense draws can contribute to clogging your cartridge and/or coil by violently pulling the oil forward.
 Remember, CCELLs are designed for thick oils so this can become problematic quickly.

-- Are you clearing your cartridge with your draws?
+- Are you clearing your cartridge of vapor with each draw?
 If you’ve been neglecting to clear your CCELL carts, excess vapor could eventually settle into a stubborn blockage.

 - If all else fails, you can always fall back on the old lighter/hair dryer trick.
 Simply hold a lighter up to the clogged portion of your CCELL or blast it with a hair dryer on high heat for a few seconds.
 It seems basic but it can get the job done.